RunOpenCode/exchange-rate-bundle/docs/installation.md

     composer require runopencode/exchange-rate-bundle

-## Step 2. - Enable the Bundle
+## Step 2. - Enable the bundle

-Enable the bundle by adding `new RunOpenCode\Bundle\ExchangeRate\ExchangeRateBundle()` to the bundles array of the registerBundles method in your project's `app/AppKernel.php` file:
+Enable the bundle by adding `new RunOpenCode\Bundle\ExchangeRate\ExchangeRateBundle()` to the bundles array of the `registerBundles` method in your project's `app/AppKernel.php` file:

     <?php